beatly-dev/beat/packages/beat/README.md

 # Roadmap - Features compatible with xstate.js

-A roadmap is as follows, but not in the exact order.
+A roadmap is as follows, but the order does not matter.

 - [x] Support simple state transition without context
-- [x] Listen on state and context changes
+- [x] Listen to state and context changes
 - [x] Map states
 - [x] Execute callback on state change
 - [x] Support reset